c-eg/themoviedbapi/README.md

 MovieDb movie = tmdbMovies.getDetails(5353, "en-US", MovieAppendToResponse.values());
 ```

-To find all methods that use append to response, see the `info.movito.themoviedbapi.tools.appendtoresponse.AppendToResponse` interface
+To find all methods that use append to response, see the `uk.co.conoregan.themoviedbapi.tools.appendtoresponse.AppendToResponse` interface
 implementations.

 ### Exception handling
-Every API method can throw a `info.movito.themoviedbapi.tools.TmdbException` if the request fails for any reason.
+Every API method can throw a `uk.co.conoregan.themoviedbapi.tools.TmdbException` if the request fails for any reason.
 You should catch this
 exception and handle it appropriately.

 Some exceptions are caused because the response status provided by the TMdB API is not successful.
 To see more details, see the
-`info.movito.themoviedbapi.tools.TmdbResponseCode` and [TMdB Errors](https://developer.themoviedb.org/docs/errors).
+`uk.co.conoregan.themoviedbapi.tools.TmdbResponseCode` and [TMdB Errors](https://developer.themoviedb.org/docs/errors).

 In the example below, the response was successful, but response code returned by TMdB API was not successful due to an authentication
 failure.